waymondo/hemacs/README.md

-An ever evolving Cocoa Emacs 27+ setup on macOS.
+An ever evolving, bleeding-edge Cocoa Emacs 28+ setup on macOS.
 I'm mainly writing Ruby, JavaScript/TypeScript, interfacing with Git and Bash, writing compiled stylesheets and HTML templates, and hacking on this Elisp dump.

 ## Installation